awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_GetSession.md

 ## URI Request Parameters<a name="API_runtime_GetSession_RequestParameters"></a>

-The request requires the following URI parameters\.
+The request uses the following URI parameters\.

  ** [botAlias](#API_runtime_GetSession_RequestSyntax) **   <a name="lex-runtime_GetSession-request-botAlias"></a>
 The alias in use for the bot that contains the session data\.
+Required: Yes

  ** [botName](#API_runtime_GetSession_RequestSyntax) **   <a name="lex-runtime_GetSession-request-botName"></a>
 The name of the bot that contains the session data\.
+Required: Yes

  ** [checkpointLabelFilter](#API_runtime_GetSession_RequestSyntax) **   <a name="lex-runtime_GetSession-request-checkpointLabelFilter"></a>
 A string used to filter the intents returned in the `recentIntentSummaryView` structure\.